 In the early 1900s, the location was the southern terminus for a ferry that crossed Deception Pass to Yokeko Point on Fidalgo Island.
 Once the Deception Pass bridge was constructed in 1935 the ferry became obsolete, however some infrastructure from the ferry remained on site.

 Shore armor and fill infringed on and bury potential surf smelt and sand lance spawning habitat.
 Surf smelt and sand lance spawn in the mid to upper reaches of the beaches and are important prey for our migrating salmon in the Whidbey Basin which are critical for the recovery of Southern Resident Killer Whales.
 Construction was initially delayed in October 2022 when surf smelt spawning was detected by biologists within and adjacent to the restoration area.

-Following construction, Island County Marine Resources Committee and community volunteers will add native trees and shrubs to reestablish shading and stability of the shoreline.
+Following construction, Island County Marine Resources Committee and community volunteers added 1,300 trees, shrubs, grasses, and perennials to reestablish a marine riparian corridor to benefit salmon, forage fish, and birds.
+These native trees and shrubs will reestablish shading and stability of the shoreline and will need to be maintained for several years as they grow.
 Contact us for more information on how to get involved.